Bitmessage/PyBitmessage/docs/protocol.rst

 An object is a message which is shared throughout a stream.
 It is the only message which propagates; all others are only between two nodes.
 Objects have a type, like 'msg', or 'broadcast'.
-To be a valid object, the Proof Of Work must be done.
-The maximum allowable length of an object (not to be confused with the objectPayload) is |2^18| bytes.
+To be a valid object, the :doc:`pow` must be done.
+The maximum allowable length of an object (not to be confused with the ``objectPayload``) is |2^18| bytes.

 .. |2^18| replace:: 2\ :sup:`18`\

+.. list-table:: Message structure
+   :header-rows: 1
+   :widths: auto

+   * - Field Size
+     - Description
+     - Data type
+     - Comments
+   * - 8
+     - nonce
+     - uint64_t
+     - Random nonce used for the :doc:`pow`
+   * - 8
+     - expiresTime
+     - uint64_t
+     - The "end of life" time of this object (be aware, in version 2 of the protocol this was the generation time).
+Objects shall be shared with peers until its end-of-life time has been reached.
+The node should store the inventory vector of that object for some extra period of time to avoid reloading it from another node with a small time delay.
+The time may be no further than 28 days + 3 hours in the future.
+   * - 4
+     - objectType
+     - uint32_t
+     - Four values are currently defined: 0-"getpubkey", 1-"pubkey", 2-"msg",
+       3-"broadcast".
+All other values are reserved.
+Nodes should relay objects even if they use an undefined object type.
+   * - 1+
+     - version
+     - var_int
+     - The object's version.
+Note that msg objects won't contain a version until Sun, 16 Nov 2014 22:00:00 GMT.
+   * - 1+
+     - stream number
+     - var_int
+     - The stream number in which this object may propagate
+   * - ?
+     - objectPayload
+     - uchar[]
+     - This field varies depending on the object type; see below.

 Object types